 Artists Helping Animals is a community-building program, uniting more than 600 creative professionals across the globe who provide pro-bono services to save and support animals.
 Together, they’re contributing more than 15,000 hours of service monthly to animal welfare organizations.

 Auctions & Donations

-In an effort to become more involved in our community we are searching for partners for our philanthropic efforts by donating to your fundraiser cause.
+In an effort to become more involved in our community we are searching for partners to work with

-If you are interested in participating, fill out the form below and we’ll send you an Auction Packet:
+If you are interested in participating, fill out the form below and we’ll send you all the information: